 Types of Drug Offenses

 People charged with drug offenses in Michigan must take their cases seriously right from the start.
 A narcotics charge conviction can impact your entire life.
 You may lose your freedom.
 You may be unable ever to live your life the way you once did.
+That’s why you need to call the criminal defense lawyers at Manley & Manley.

 No two drug offenses are the same, and the penalties for drug convictions can vary, depending on the case.
 But even a relatively minor offense can leave a permanent mark on you.
 Whether you are charged with possession of marijuana or distribution of crack cocaine, you'll need an experienced attorney's advice to make sure you are on the path to the best outcome.